-PEDICLE/ILIAC PREPARATION 2/2
+PEDICLE PREPARATION 2/2

-- > The pedicle probe can be used to palpate for any imperfection in pedicle, iliac or sacral walls. - > Neo pedicle screws are self-tapping, however, if tapping is desired, use the tap to prepare the screw placement.
-The tap has been in fact designed to have a smaller diameter of the screw to ensure perfect fixation. - Use the 5 mm tap for screw diameter 5, 6 and 7. - Use the 7 mm tap for screw diameter 8.
+- > The pedicle probe can be used to palpate for any imperfection in the pedicle walls. - > Whenever tapping is necessary, use the tap to prepare the screw placement.
+The tap has been in fact designed to have a smaller diameter (4,3 mm) of the 5 mm screw to ensure perfect fixation.